-As described in Section 4.1, cluster energy and position corrections depend on particle type.
-Therefore, it is necessary to know whether each cluster is associated with e^- , e^+ , or photon before applying the corrections.
+The cluster-track matching is an important part of the background reduction in the physics analysis.
+In addition, as described in Section 4.1, cluster energy and position corrections depend on particle type.
+Therefore, it is necessary to know whether each cluster is associated with $e^-$ , $e^+$ , or photon before applying the corrections.
 This can be determined based on matching the clusters with tracks, or, in the case of photons, the lack of an associated track.
-As explained later in this Section, the cluster-track matching also reduces the background.

 Tracks reconstructed with the SVT can be extrapolated to the calorimeter to determine their intersection with the ECal.
-The residual between reconstructed cluster and extrapolated track coordinates is used as a measure of cluster-track matching.
+The residual between the reconstructed cluster and the extrapolated track coordinates is used as a measure of cluster-track matching.